xtrasimplicity/xtrasimplicity.com/content/posts/development/diy-request-tampering-prevention-apis.md

 data = [client_public_key, request.location, request.method, request.body].join('|')

 expected_signature = OpenSSL::HMAC.hexdigest(digest, client_secret_key, data)
+actual_signature = request.headers['X-Request-Signature']

+if actual_signature == expected_signature
+   # Request hasn't been tampered with
+else
+   # Request has been tampered with
+end
 ```

 Once we've done this, we can simply compare the two signatures - the one we expected to have been generated (given the request method, API entrypoint, body and API client secret), and the one supplied by the API client.
 If these signatures do not match, or if the public key provided is invalid (or missing completely), we can assume that: